Police warn of panhandling scam across RI

-(WPRI) — The West Wawrick Police Department is warning Rhode Islanders about an organized group conducting panhandling scams on street intersections throughout the state.
+(WPRI) — The West Warwick Police Department is warning Rhode Islanders about an organized group conducting panhandling scams on street intersections throughout the state.

-Police say the group uses photos of a sick child on cardboard signs to indicate they are collecting money for cancer treatment or burial expenses.
+Police said the group uses photos of a sick child on cardboard signs to indicate they are collecting money for cancer treatment or burial expenses.

 The poster also has an image of a Cash App saying the money will go to the child in the photo, police said.